AppPETs/developer-guidelines/ImplementationPlanning.md

     -   Password must be masked upon login
     -   Login fields must or suggest valid user IDs or password/passphrases.

-        Auto-complete attribute of login form must be explicitly set to ‘off’.
+        Auto-complete attribute of login form must be explicitly set to 'off'.
 -   System
     -   Must enforce a password change for new accounts on first login
     -   Must enforce a password change in appropriate timeframe (e.g. 75 days)